 2826 will guide you through your new system purchase, migration or upgrade ensuring you get the most out of any investment with us.

-At the end of 2016, 93% of the adult population have access to a mobile phone, whether personally or through their employment.
+In 2023, the number of smartphone users in the world today is 6.92 Billion, which translates to 86.11% of the world’s population having access to a mobile phone, whether personally or through their employment.

 Whilst a mobile or smartphone offers an array of applications to us in our personal lives such as social media and messaging services, as a business tool to communicate or collaborate as a group, functionality is limited.